 Thank you – by learning together we can make a difference.

-To help churches develop their response to climate change, excellent resources and a survey checklist are available at: EcoChurch
+To help churches develop their response to climate change, excellent resources and a survey checklist are available at: EcoChurch.
+Also see the EcoChurch project guide from the Church in Wales’ Treading Lightly on Holy Ground.

-The Big Church Switch calls on churches and individual Christians of all denominations to switch their energy supply from fossil fuels to renewable energy, as part of their commitment to care for our neighbours and for the earth – our common home.
+The The BIG Church Switch calls on churches and individual Christians of all denominations to switch their energy supply from fossil fuels to renewable energy, as part of their commitment to care for our neighbours and for the earth – our common home.
 By using clean, renewable energy we can help restore the earth and bring balance to God’s creation.
 Clean energy sources offer a reliable energy supply and secure long-term jobs, fuelling prosperity for our neighbours near and far.
-To find out more go to: